 We are frequently contacted by those who want to get pregnant after tubal ligation…these women regret their decisions.

 They often get their tubes tied while in a difficult, often abusive, relationship, prior to divorce, or before the death of a child.
 After some time has passed, they begin to second guess their decision to get their tubes tied and wonder how they can get pregnant after tubal ligation.

 Our office specializes in helping people get pregnant after tubal ligation.
 We like to believe we restore hope!

 We dont offer in-vitro fertilization (IVF).
 We only provide reversal of tubal ligation and vasectomy.

 If you have asked yourself “Can I be pregnant after my tubal ligation?”, then this article is for you!
 The answer to this question and the options available to you may surprise you.

 Is Pregnancy Possible After Tubal Ligation?

-Although tubal ligation procedure are highly effective at preventing pregnancy, pregnancies can occur after the fallopian tubes have been blocked.
-Tubal ligation procedures do have failures and pregnancy can occur after a tubal ligation.
+Although tubal ligation procedure are highly effective at preventing pregnancy, pregnancies can occur after the fallopian tubes have been tied.
+Tubal ligation procedures can failure and pregnancy is possible after a tubal ligation.